donutrj/heartbreaker/content/Core Rules/Combat.md

 If a damaged weapon rolls another critical failure it is permantly broken.
 ## Recovering Ammo
-Ammo is recoverable on a 5+ on 1d6.
+Ammo is recoverable with a 5+ on 1d6.
 Roll for each.
 # Combat Maneuvers
 Combat maneuvers are a loose category of all the other crap you can do in a fight.
 This includes restraining, shoving, disarming, throwing sand in the eyes of a wizard etc. By neccessity, the guidelines are loose.